lexibank/bowerntasmanian/README.md

 The riddle of the Tasmanian languages

-This dataset is licensed under a CC-BY license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://zenodo.org/record/2667301